vnavascues/direct-request-coordinator/README.md

 - Engineering:

-  - Profile & benchmark a TOML invasive model:

-    1. Each Spec stores the `callbackFunctionSignature` (bytes4) or `callbackFunctionName`.
-    2. TOML jobspec always encodes as `(bytes32 requestId, bytes result)`.
-    3. DRCoordinator does not rely on `fallback` but a `fulfillRequest(bytes32 requestId, bytes calldata _data)`
-    4. The function above makes the final fulfillment encoding.

-  - Add more testing, e.g. edge cases, run a fuzzer.
-Run a proper SC audit.
-  - Consider integrating Keepers to TODO...
+  - Either fulfill via `fallback`, or via `fulfillData`.
+Choose une, probably is unjustified keeping both.
+Benchmark them (gas cost), consumer/node-operator pros & cons, etc.

+    - `fallback`:

+      - Pros: slightly less TOML jobspec invasive (no need to add an extra `ethabiencode`).
+Leverages off-chain, no extra `abi.encode()` on-chain.
+      - Cons: feels hacky.
+Any con of using `fallback`.

+    - `fulfillData`:
+      - Pros: any pro of using a method instead of the fallback one.
+Can use `recordChainlinkFulfillment(requestId)`.
+      - Cons: requires adding an extra TOML jobspec task (i.e. `ethabiencode`).
+Nonetheless, DRCoordinator already forces you to create a new TOML jobspec, as the following fields/properties have to be amended: `minContractPaymentLinkJuels` (directrequest field), `gasLimit` (from `ethtx` task), `minConfirmations` (from `ethtx` task).

   - Add support for a subscription model, like `VRFCoordinatorV2.sol`.
+  - Support `cancelRequest` for consumers.
+Easier to implement on subscription model.
+  - Improve the existing tests, e.g few integration tests should be moved into a unit test suite, add more unit tests, test more edge cases, run a fuzzer.
+Also run a proper SC audit.
-  - Consider storing the config (e.g. fallbackWeiPerUnitLink, gasAfterPaymentCalculation, stalenessSeconds) in a struct.
+  - Consider storing the config (e.g. `fallbackWeiPerUnitLink`, `gasAfterPaymentCalculation`, `stalenessSeconds`) in a struct.
   - Add support for calculating the `weiPerUnitLink` via `LINK / USD` + `TKN / USD` on networks where the `LINK / TKN` price feed is not available yet.
+  - Consider integrating Keepers for keeping up-to-date `fallbackWeiPerUnitLink` (this is tricky, as `performUpkeep()` is an external public function).
   - Improve the tooling, and scripting.
   - Monitoring.